NanamiNakano/mercury/README.md

 Mercury is a semantic-assisted, cross-text text labeling tool.

-1. semantic-assisted: when you select a text span, semantically related text segments will be highlighted -- so you don't have to eyebal through lengthy texts.
+1. semantic-assisted: when you select a text span, semantically related text segments will be highlighted -- so you don't have to eyeball through lengthy texts.
 2. cross-text: you are labeling text spans from two different texts.

 Therefore, Mercury is very efficient for the labeling of NLP tasks that involve comparing texts between two documents which are also lengthy, such as hallucination detection or factual consistency/faithfulness in RAG systems.
 Semantic assistance not only saves time and reduces fatigues but also avoids mistakes.

 Currently, Mercury only supports labeling inconsistencies between the source and summary for summarization in RAG.